 Working with the State Wide evaluation team we have identified areas where our region is being effective and were we have room for improvement.
-During this reporting period we continued to focus our efforts to enroll young adults into the state wide evaluation.
-During this reporting period we have enrolled 8 new young adults into the evaluation.
+We continue to follow our young adults that are enrolled in the studies.

 7: The State supports and sustains regional services for young adults....
 We have one young adult representative on the state-wide young adult advisory board who have benefitted from the programming and guidance of the state wide team.